M2TeamArchived/NSudo/Readme.md

 PS:
     1. All NSudo command arguments is case-insensitive.
-    2. You can use the "/" override "-" in the command line parameters.
-For example, "/U:T" and "-U:T" are equivalent.
+    2. You can use the "/" or "--" override "-" and use the "=" override ":" in
+       the command line parameters.
+For example, "/U:T" and "-U=T" are equivalent.
     3. To ensure the best experience, NSudoC does not support context menu.

 Example: